-FAST, the simple protocol for routing patients to acute stroke centers
+FAST, the simple protocol for stroke prevention to help patients and relatives

 - weakness or numbness or paralysis of the face, arm or leg on either or both sides of the body

 - difficulty speaking or understanding

 - dizziness, loss of balance or an unexplained fall

 - loss of vision, sudden blurring or decreased vision in one or both eyes

 - headache, usually severe and abrupt onset or unexplained change in the pattern of headaches

 - difficulty swallowing.

 A stroke can have different effects on our brain.
 The brain can be considered as a four-part organ, which includes the right and left hemispheres, the cerebellum and the brain stem.